wchmiel/snakeMenu.js/README.md

 </ul>
 <br>

-2. <b>mouseDelay</b> <br>- This value defines delay beetwen a cursor enter the snakeMenu container and the snakeBox is open.
+2. <b>mouseDelay</b> <br>- This value (time in milliseconds) defines delay beetwen a cursor enter the snakeMenu container and the snakeBox is open.
 This way your snakeBox won't be open when user is on snakeMenu item for less than define time.
 <ul>
 	<li>Type: number</li>
 	<li>Default: 300 </li>